 We read also in Galatians 2:7-8, that Paul was "entrusted" with the Gentile churches.
 Paul worked with many others in this field.
 Names such as Barnabas, Timothy, Titus and John Mark for example, should be well known to the reader.
-In fact Paul mentions a total of over 44 people by name who worked within the fields God had entrusted to them as part of Paul's team.
+In fact, Paul mentions a total of over 40 people by name who worked within the fields God had entrusted to them as part of Paul's team.

-• John the Apostle's field
+• John the apostle's field

 After the death of Paul and the rest of the apostles, many of the churches that had been in these fields began to look to John for leadership.
-John wrote seven letters to the seven churches in Asia Minor that he was working into and had apostolic responsibility over.
+We see how John wrote his letters (1 John, 2 John, 3 John) instructing the believers in Asia Minor, and then, as Christ directs him, writes seven letters to the seven churches, also in Asia Minor (Revelation 2 and 3).